 A recent review on nutrition guidelines for strength sports, provides recommended carbohydrate intakes for bodybuilding be between 4–7 g/kg.

-Now there's a better way of calculating carb intake, here's how you do it:
+However there's a better way of calculating carb intake and here's how you do it:

 We've already established how many calories, protein and fat to eat.